stebz/stebz/README.md

 Or you can choose only [modules](#modules) those you need.

-You can also use BOM for version control.
+Also, you can use BOM for version control.

 <!-- @formatter:off -->

+Maven:

 ```xml
 <dependencyManagement>
   <dependencies>